-- 81. Dicamba is an herbicide in the Benzoic Acid family used for selective control of emerged broadleaf weeds.
-It is extremely toxic to all broadleaf plants, including conventional cotton and soybean. - 82.
+- 91. Dicamba is an herbicide in the Benzoic Acid family used for selective control of emerged broadleaf weeds.
+It is extremely toxic to all broadleaf plants, including conventional cotton and soybean. - 92.
 It can also damage or kill fruiting vegetables, fruit trees, grapes, beans, peas, potatoes, tobacco, flowers, and ornamental plants.
 It can also damage or kill many species of large trees, including oaks, elms, and maples.
-Dicamba damage is easily identified by its signature marker: "leaf cupping." - 83.
-Consequently, EPA previously restricted dicamba's soybean and cotton uses to before planting (preplant) to clear a field of early-season weeds and to season's end to control late-season weeds (preharvest in soybeans, postharvest in cotton); however, EPA had never allowed direct, over-the-top application to these crops during the critical growing seasons of spring and summer.7 - 84.
+Dicamba damage is easily identified by its signature marker: "leaf cupping."

+- 93. Consequently, EPA previously restricted dicamba's soybean and cotton uses to before planting (preplant) to clear a field of early-season weeds and to season's end to control late-season weeds (preharvest in soybeans, postharvest in cotton); however, EPA had never allowed direct, over-the-top application to these crops during the critical growing seasons of spring and summer.7 - 94.
 Monsanto licensed the gene that, when genetically engineered into soybean and cotton crops, made them resistant to dicamba.
-Concurrently, Monsanto and several other pesticide companies reformulated dicamba herbicides for use on these engineered crops. - 85.
+Concurrently, Monsanto and several other pesticide companies reformulated dicamba herbicides for use on these engineered crops. - 95.
 The challenged Registration Actions approve three dicamba products for over-the-top spraying: XtendiMax (Monsanto/Bayer); Engenia (BASF); and Tavium (Syngenta).
-These pesticide products are part of a crop and soy seeds.
+These pesticide products are part of a crop system, sold and used with genetically engineered, dicamba-resistant cotton and soy seeds.